 Singer Anastasia is much more popular in Europe and Asia than her native America, so much so that you'd probably be hard-pressed to find someone in America who's heard of her.

-The British Prime Minister Margaret Thatcher is internationally respected as an important stateswoman.
+The British Prime Minister Margaret Thatcher is internationally seen as an important stateswoman.
 Time Magazine even listed her among the most influential people of the 20th century.
 In the United Kingdom however she is a highly divisive if not unpopular figure.
 In a list of the 100 Worst Britons she was number 3 (compare this to her position in the list with 100 Greatest Britons: 16).
 The point was driven across after her death, when some people in England hailed her as a hero, while an equal amount of others actually celebrated her death in the streets.
 However, many outside the UK, or people within the UK who weren't affected by her policies, do not realise how much damage she actually did to the UK, or simply don't care.
 It's not simply a case of being divisive, it's a case of ignorance.

 The same goes for Mikhail Gorbachev, who is internationally respected for his reforms in the former USSR, which brought the Cold War to an end.
 Yet in Russia itself he is not held in high esteem because the poverty rate of his country grew quite a lot after the USSR fell.
 And some older Russians feel that they lost a their global greatness after the mighty Soviet Union collapsed.